thenoursehorse/risb/docs/tutorials/self-consistent-loop.md

 + \lambda,
 $$

-which, in this case, are block diagonal in $$k$$.
+which, in this case, are block diagonal in $k$.
 All of the integrals take the form

 $$